 Before 5 years was up I felt I could design whatever was needed for Watson, and I wasn’t growing – even though I enjoyed going to work every day.
 So, in order to grow as a web designer I left Watson and headed to Razor Planet Inc. in 2006, a parent company to Seattle based design firm Tribal Scream Design and successful software company Church Web Works.
 At Razor I learned about user interface design, information architecture, programming, speed, informational graphics, and very importantly, how to run a small company.

-Three years in a faster than fast paced environment like Razor taught me how to run a growing business and afforded me the opportunity to design 100% of the user interface for an advanced content management system built specifiacally for churches.
+Three years in a faster than fast paced environment like Razor taught me how to run a growing business and afforded me the opportunity to design 100% of the user interface for an advanced content management system built specifically for churches.
 But...the call to work for myself was getting loud.
 I wrote a vision statement that included 80% freelancing and 20% teaching design at the college level.
 Soon enough a teaching job at Peninsula College showed up and I landed the gig.
-Simply put, teaching was my greatest proffessional challenge.
+Simply put, teaching was my greatest professional challenge.
 It turned out 90% of my time was spent teaching, and 30% freelancing – which means work overflowed to personal.
 I committed 2 years to teaching in hopes of meeting the challenge of becoming an effective instructor.
 I think the challenge was met, (always room for improvement), and now I can include private instructing as a service.

 The time to take the big leap had come.
 Do or die, make it or break it, go for it and see what happens.
-After increasing my freelance client base for the two years I taught at Peninsula College, I realized I might actually have a chance at being a full-time free-lancer.
-Stupid idea in a bad economy, but that’s livin’ right?
-Life is good, my passion for designing and growing is being met, my wife, little boy, and I are happy and I’m more than lucky to have my family's support.
-The sun is actually warm and bright in Port Townsend today.
+After increasing my freelance client base for the two years I taught at Peninsula College, I realized I might actually have a chance at being a full-time freelancer.
+Stupid idea in a bad economy, but as a freelancer, my career has thrived with a full schedule since July 5th, 2010.